marq24/ha-goecharger-api2/README.md

 When you have more than one go-eCharger in your HA installation, you must provide an additional attribute `configid` in order to let the service know which charger should be used!
 This configid is the ConfigEntryId of the Integration for your multiple chargers and can look like this `01J4GR20JPFQ7M888Q4C9YAR31`.

-The simples way to find the corresponding ConfigEntryId's of your multiple configured go-eCharger integrations is by using the GUI of the Service, activate the optional selection field, select the charger and then switch (from GUI) to YAML-Mode mode - this will show you the configid you must use.
+The simples way to find the corresponding ConfigEntryId's of your multiple configured go-eCharger integrations is by using the GUI of the Service, activate the optional selection field, select the charger and then switch (from GUI) to YAML-Mode mode - this will show you the configid you must use. [[See this image for details](https://raw.githubusercontent.com/marq24/ha-goecharger-api2/main/res/configid.png)]

 ```
 action: